 The initial investment will be the cost of the hardwood planks.
-You can buy the hardwood new from a flooring manufacturer direct or a flooring store or Home Improvement chains like the Home Depot.
+You can buy the hardwood new from a flooring manufacturer directly or a flooring store or Home Improvement chains like Home Depot.
 Hardwood flooring planks are available in a wide range of wood varieties, stains and finishes, and even unfinished.
 The most expensive floors are either imported hardwoods that are very rare or reclaimed wood which is now all the rage.
-For example, the hardwood floor from a 19th century home or planks made from sunken logs can be very expensive.
+For example, the hardwood floor from a 19th-century home or planks made from sunken logs can be very expensive.
 No matter which hardwood flooring you choose, you’ll have the opportunity to defray some of those costs.

 Hardwood Floor Installation

 The next expense for your hardwood floors will be the installation.
 If you are trying to decide between solid hardwood and engineered hardwood, you should consider installation costs.
-Engineered hardwood and some shiplap-style solid hardwood has a tongue and groove construction that allows the planks to basically snap together.
+Engineered hardwood and some shiplap-style solid hardwood have a tongue and groove construction that allows the planks to snap together.
 They can also be installed to float on a subfloor; that means you won’t need to nail them down.
 In those cases, the installation will likely cost less; in fact, many people install the flooring themselves.

 So, if you’re looking to save money on installation, you should consider doing it yourself.
 If you do not have great DIY skills, you still might be able to install engineered hardwood.
 Furthermore, you should also consider the average time span of the materials and the number of times you’ll need to replace it.
 Since hardwood lasts for generations, you won’t have to reinstall it in five years as you would some other material.
 So, the upfront cost might be higher but it won’t recur as often.

 Resale Value of Hardwood Flooring